pringlecode/blockchain/README.md

-# Getting Started with Blockchain
+# Blockchain

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is just a sandbox blockchain I am building while I learn about blockchain technology.

+Feel free to use it with in accordance with the standard MIT licence found in `LICENSE.md`.

 ## Available Scripts